mpasternak/django-reciprocity/README.rst

     yarn
     pip install -r requirements.txt
     export PYTHONPATH=..
-    python manage.py syncdb
+    python manage.py migrate

 celery
 ~~~~~~

 It's time to launch our background worker, that will handle long-running tasks.
-Please
-launch another terminal window and from the root directory of the repo please:

 .. code-block:: shell

-    cd test_project
-    export PYTHONPATH=..
     celery worker -A test_project.celery -E -l INFO

+Celery should say something about our transport being "amqp://guest:**@localhost:45672//".
+The port
+should match the port used in docker-compose container.

 Django
 ~~~~~~